This is in response to the now page movement. Right now:

 - Minimalism, especially when presented as thinking about the most "simple" or "straightforward" way of accomplishing tasks and reducing clutter.
 The design of this site was influenced by my minimalist tendencies.
 I use it as a tool to evaluate how my own desires have been hijacked by consumer capitalism, and quieten my brain which can get distracted very easily.

-- Stoicism, especially as espoused in this book.
+- Stoicism, as described in this book.
 Stoicism and Minimalism go hand-in-hand in driving what most would call my self-care, and small-scale mundane interactions.
-A practitioner of Stoicism seeks tranquility, which is my goal, and offers a practical set of tools to achieve it.
+Stoicism offers me a practical set of tools to maintain good mental health and tranquility during class struggle.

 My favourite foods shift around a bit but at the moment I look forward to eating:

-- Salad with spinach, fish, tomatoes, and pickled beetroot (among other things).
+- Salad with spinach, fish, tomatoes, and pickled beetroot.
 This is my current standard workday lunch.

 - Chickpea curry.

 - Pizza.
-I sometimes am good and make chickpea pizza dough.
+I sometimes am good and make gluten-free pizza dough.
 Most of the time I'm not.

-- Front door and bike keys.
-Carried on a black paracord lanyard I made myself, along with a small victorinox tool.
+- Front door and bike keys; carried on a black paracord lanyard I made myself with a small tool.

 - If it's rain-season I carry a pack-down waterproof jacket and trousers.